psychemedia/winter-tales/src/gawain_notes.md

 And so he prays to God.
 And to Mary.
 And to Jesus Christ our Lord.
 And he makes the sign of the cross: once, twice, three times...

-And as he does so, making his way through the frosted wood, he sees the most impressive castle ahead, with its drawbridge withdrawn, and sturdy gates, shuttered fast.
+And as he does so, making his way through the frosted wood, he sees the most impressive castle ahead, a red wooden pallisade, and a red wooden drawbridge, a red stone hall, or keep, inside; and sturdy gates, shuttered fast.

+`[Reminder of Sir Cleges tale: porter, usher, steward.]`

-He halted Gringolet, called out to the porter, and to the watchman on the wall.
+He halted Gringolet, called out to the porter.

 And he was greeted in return.

 "Could you take a message to the master of this place?
 Would he grant me shelter?"

-And the porter replied: "most certainly."
+And the porter replied: "as my Lord decrees, all who come in good faith are welcome here."

-And before Gawain knew it, the red wood drawbridge was lowered, and the was gate opened, and Gawain rode into the castle and the red stone keep.
+And before Gawain knew it, the red wood drawbridge was lowered, and the gate was opened, and Gawain rode into the castle and the red stone keep.

-He was relieved of his shield, and his sword, and his helmet, and was taken inside, then well met by the Lord, with a hard, fiery face, and bushy red beard:
+He was greeted by an usher, and relieved of his shield, and his sword, and his helmet; and he was taken inside, by a welcoming steward, then well met by the Lord, with a hard, fiery face, and great big, bushy red beard:

-"You are most welcome, so come in, come in, and make yourself at home."
+"You are most welcome, Sir Knight, come in, come in, and make yourself at home."

-Gawain was shown to his room, finely furnished with the riches tapestries, and a large curtained bed.
+Gawain is shown to his room, finely furnished with the riches tapestries; and a large box bed, surrounded by curtains.

-He removed his armour, now rusted and weather beaten, and was presented instead with a fine set of robes.
+He removes his armour, now rusted and weather beaten, and dreeses himself in a fine set of robes that have been laid out for him.

-He returned to the hall, and was seated by a roaring red fire, that he might thaw out from the cold.
+He returns to the hall, and is seated by a roaring red fire, that he might thaw out from the cold.

-A table was set and a feast laid before him.
-The finest fish dishes that Gawain had ever seen, let alone eaten.
+A table is set and a feast laid before him.
+The finest fish dishes that Gawain has ever seen, let alone eaten.

-Then question followed question and Gawain answered politely, admitting his name, that he was one of Arthur's Round Table.
+Then question followed question and Gawain answers politely, admitting his name, that he's one of Arthur's Round Table.

-And everyone there was suitably impressed, for they had never had such a celebrity in their midst before, a knight of legend and lore.
+And everyone there is suitably impressed, for they have never had such a celebrity in their midst before, a knight of legend and lore.

-Day became dusk, and the meal came to an end.
+The day became dusk, and the meal came to an end.
 The bells sounded evensong, and as everyone made their way to pray, Gawain went with them.

-Accompanying the Lord, his Lady, who to Gawain's eye, seemed fairer even than the fair Queen, Guinevere.
+Accompanying the Lord, his Lady, who to Gawain's eye, seemed fairer even than the fair Queen, Guinevere, and he blushes slightly at the thought.
+She is drop dead gorgeous.

 As they left the Church, the Lady was hand in hand with another, much older woman, withered and well advanced in years, her cheeks waddled and slack compared to the bloom of her younger, and fairer, companion.
-There was just no comparison to be made between them.
+There was no comparison to be made between them.
 And Gawain and the fair Lady exchanged pleasantaries, and courtesies.
+And to the older woman, he was charming and polite.

-With the Lord's blessing, Gawain approached the two maidens, the fair and the foul, and they took him between them, arm in arm, and led him away, talking as they walked.
+With the Lord's blessing, Gawain walked with the two maidens, the fair and the foul, and they took him between them, arm in arm, and led him away, chatting pleasantly as they walked.

 And again, they sat by the fire, and feasted on cake and the finest of wines, until it was time for bed.